+Under 24 C.F.R.
+92.252, if the CHDO owns the property, it must be in total control of the development process, which includes:

+- zoning;

+- securing non-HOME financing;

-Under 24 CFR Part 92.252, if the CHDO owns the property, it must be in total charge of the development process which includes zoning, securing non-HOME financing, selecting architects, engineers and general contractors, overseeing the progress of the work and determining the reasonableness of costs.
-For HOME-assisted rental housing the CHDO also owns the property during the development and throughout the period of affordability.
+- selecting architects, engineers and general contractors;

+- overseeing the progress of the work; and

+- determining the reasonableness of costs.

+For HOME-assisted rental housing, the CHDO also owns the property during the development and throughout the period of affordability.